 In addition to these defense strategies, tailored responses can also be made in situations involving unique issues.
 This includes cases where customers of our clients are sued for infringement (such in cases of licensing) and indemnification from liability secured through a declaratory judgement and patent invalidity.
 It may also involve appropriate responses against patent trolls, or non-practicing entities which exist solely to levy threats.

-Trademark Infringement Allegations
+Trademark Infringement Defenses

 Trademark infringement claims seek injunctive relief and damages from defendants alleged to have likely caused confusion in the marketplace as a result of using recognizable (or similar incarnations of) trademarks that connote a unique product, brand, or service – especially when combined with other similarities involving goods or services, purchasing channels, and more.
 Because defending against threats of trademark litigation can drain valuable resources, as well as threaten brand and reputation, timely and decisive action and proven legal counsel are so critical.